All Episodes

 Correct.

-Municipalities, uh, like wasn't it uh uh town in Pennsylvania last year, I think, that made the news uh passed that law, said landlords can't rent uh property to illegals, and the Fed stepped in and said, No, no, no, no, you can't do that.
+Municipalities like, wasn't it a town in Pennsylvania last year, I think, that made the news, passed that law, said landlords can't rent property to illegals.

-Individuals or groups of individuals like the the Minutemen a couple years ago that were down on the border trying to stop it.
+Individuals or groups of individuals like the Minutemen a couple years ago that were down on the border trying to stop it.

-Oh, no, no, no, uh, you can't do that.
+Oh, no, no, no, you can't do that.

-Until it comes to giving illegals jobs and paying them money.
+They sent the federal marshals down there to stop them until it comes to giving illegals jobs and paying them money.

-Um is this just uh simply a case of the Feds uh wanting to take responsibility until it's not convenient for them, or is there something more to that?
+Is this just simply a case of the feds wanting to take responsibility until it's not convenient for them?

 What do you think?

-Well, the DOJ, just uh give you a little bit of information before giving you my opinion on this.
+Well, the DOJ, just give you a little bit of information before giving you my opinion on this.

 The DOJ just announced today that they're suing Utah.